soarqin/DSP_Mods/LabOpt/README.md

 #### 优化研究站性能

 ## Updates
+* 0.3.5
+  + Add some codes to avoid labs malfunctioning on stacking.
 * 0.3.4
-  * Fix various crashes on recipe/research mode changing on labs that are not base level.
+  + Fix various crashes on recipe/research mode changing on labs that are not base level.
 * 0.3.3
-  * Add a lock to `PlanetFactory.PickFrom()` to avoid thread-conflicts.
+  + Add a lock to `PlanetFactory.PickFrom()` to avoid thread-conflicts.
 * 0.3.2
-  * Separate large block locks into small locks to improve performance.
+  + Separate large block locks into small locks to improve performance.
 * 0.3.1
-  * Add some locks to avoid thread-conflicts.
+  + Add some locks to avoid thread-conflicts.
 * 0.3.0
-  * Reverse changes of 0.2.0, and rewrite most of codes to make better performance with less patches.
+  + Reverse changes of 0.2.0, and rewrite most of codes to make better performance with less patches.
 * 0.2.0
-  * New mechanism to update `LabComponent.needs()`.
+  + New mechanism to update `LabComponent.needs()`.
 * 0.1.0
-  * Initial release.
+  + Initial release.

 ## Features
 * Greatly reduce CPU usage of Matrix Labs without changing gameplay logic.